mkrdip/related-posts-widget/readme.txt

 = Features =

+* Option seperate categories if more than one is assigned (layout feature).
+* Placeholder in title string.
 * Option to show post thumbnail & set dimension by width & height.
 * Option to crop thumbnails with CSS.
 [What is 'CSS Image Crop'](http://tiptoppress.com/css-image-crop).
 * Custom Post Types support.
 * Option to put thumbnail on top.
 * Option to change ordering of posts.
-* Option seperate categories if more than one is assigned
 * Set how many posts to show.
-* Placeholder in title string.
 * Option to make the widget title link to the category page.
 * Option to show/hide the title.
 * Option exclude a category.